AWS IAM: Architecting Identity, Access, and Authorization at Scale

 aws iam delete-login-profile --user-name developer-john

-# Delete user (must have no policies or access keys)
+Delete a user -- must have no policies or access keys

 aws iam delete-user --user-name developer-john